 - 50% protein

 - 30% carbohydrates

 Vet-recommended supplements can be added, too, from omega-3 fatty acids to cod liver oil and specific vitamins for your dog’s needs.
 Rice is common to fulfill the carb quotient, and brown rice is healthier than white.
 Vegetables can vary, and fat sources can be poultry skin, ground flax seeds, and other sources.
 For a basic primer, check out this article.

 Author Rick Woodford demonstrates an easy Mutt Loaf recipe in this video:

 For a Hungry, Growing Pup

 What to feed a puppy is going to differ a bit from their later years.
 As a general rule, dogs need to consume about 2-3% of their body weight per day.
-A younger dog, however, needs the high end of that figure (or a little more) during the rapid growth seasons.
+A younger dog, however, requires the high end of that figure (or a little more) during the rapid growth seasons.

-Cover that puppy breath with a peanut butter and honey concoction—or purchase a puppy-friendly treat that’s sized just for training.
+Cover that puppy breath with peanut butter and honey concoction—or purchase a puppy-friendly treat that’s sized just for training.

 For the budget-conscious, this recipe for puppy stew that should feed your growing canine family member for just a little over $2 a day.